Luis Exposito: Boston Red Sox

 On June 8, 2011, Exposito was called up to the Red Sox as insurance after starting catcher Jarrod Saltalamacchia became ill; he filled the roster spot of Bobby Jenks, who was placed on the disabled list.
-Exposito was optioned to Pawtucket two days later without appearing in a game.
+Exposito was optioned to Pawtucket two days later without appearing in a game, briefly becoming a phantom ballplayer.

 Baltimore Orioles

-On April 17, 2012, Exposito was claimed off waivers by the Baltimore Orioles.
-To make room for Exposito on the 40-man roster, the Orioles designated infielder Josh Bell for assignment.

-Exposito was designated for assignment on April 30, 2013.
+On April 17, 2012, Exposito was claimed off waivers by the Baltimore Orioles; to make room for Exposito on the 40-man roster, the Orioles designated infielder Josh Bell for assignment.
+On May 4, Exposito was promoted to the major leagues after Nolan Reimold was placed on the disabled list with a herniated disc.
+In nine games for the Orioles during his rookie campaign, Exposito went 1-for-18 (.056) with three walks.